zf-li23/Gene_Ontology/README.md

 ```
 python main.py
 ```
 Outputs go to a per-run folder under `results/<edge_stem>/` containing network/hierarchy PNGs and community CSVs.
-Enrichment tables are only produced when GO files are present.
+GO enrichment tables are produced when GO files are present.
+If `enrichment.enable_gseapy` is true and gseapy is installed, Enrichr-based KEGG/GO tables are also written.

 ### B) Overlapping hierarchical detector (unsupervised, GO-free)
 Run on a custom edge list (TSV: gene_a gene_b [weight]) and emit JSON to stdout: